Heinz Schmidt (pilot): Stalingrad

-The Battle of Stalingrad began on 23 August when German forces began breaking out from the bridgehead across the Don River.
+The Battle of Stalingrad began on 23 August 1942 when German forces began breaking out from the bridgehead across the Don River.
 The next day, Schmidt became an "ace-in-a-day" when he shot down seven LaGG-3s in combat over the outskirts of Stalingrad, taking his total to 82 aerial victories.
-On 9 September, Schmidt shot down two Ilyushin Il-2 ground attack aircraft, taking his number of aerial victories to 100.
-He was the 21st Luftwaffe pilot to achieve the century-mark and he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 16 September in Germany for 102 aerial victories claimed.
+Schmidt claimed three more LaGG-3s on 25 August and two I-180s on 27 August.
+Following two I-180s shot down on 28 August, two Il-2s on 30 August, and two LaGG-3s on 31 August, his total reached 93 victories.
+His next victories were claimed over two LaGG-3s on 7 September and three further LaGG-3s on 8 September.
+On 9 September, Schmidt shot down two Il-2s, taking his number of aerial victories to 100.
+He was the 21st Luftwaffe pilot to achieve the century-mark.
+This achievement was honored with the presentation of Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 16 September in Germany for 102 aerial victories claimed.
 He was the 124th member of the German armed forces to be so honored.

 Returning in late November, he was assigned to 6.
 Staffel, near Stalingrad, after the Soviets had launched Operation Uranus that encircled Axis forces fighting in and near the city.
 As the Germans were retreating back to Taganrog and Rostov, he scored his 125th victory on 7 January 1943.
 Eight days later, his Bf 109 G-2 (Werknummer 14556—factory number) fighter crashed after suffering engine problems.
 He was shot down again behind Russian lines in mid-February, returning to friendly territory after a two-day trek across the frozen Sea of Azov minus one fur-lined flying boot and with a smashed shoulder and dislocated right arm.
 Schmidt then spent five days at the field hospital before he was transferred to the Luftwaffen-Lazarett (military hospital) in Berlin, and was then sent to his hometown Reserve-Lazarett (reserve military hospital) in Bad Homburg.